 Continue reading “New York Jets – Thoughts On Home Field Advantage”

 The TOJ staff debates how the Jets can upset New England this weekend

 The Turn On The Jets Roundtable is back to debate issues surrounding the New York Jets.
 Make sure to give all of the writers a follow on Twitter and if there is a question you want to see us debate, leave it in the comment section!

-Continue reading “Turn On The Jets Roundtable – New York Jets Pre-Season Concern Edition”
+Continue reading “Turn On The Jets Roundtable – How To Beat New England Edition”

 Breaking down Jets vs. Patriots with Pats Propaganda

 An annual tradition around here is breaking down New York Jets vs. New England Patriots with our friends at Pats Propaganda.
 Check out our Q&A previewing their week 7 match-up.

 Continue reading “Jets vs. Patriots – Previewing with Pats Propaganda”